-Without a doubt, the best place to see wild koalas in Australia is along Kennett River’s koala walk.
+Without a doubt, the best place to see wild koalas in Australia is along the Kennett River Koala Walk.
 Located along the Great Ocean Road in Victoria, Kennett River is absolutely brimming with wild koalas, and your chances to spot them are better here than anywhere else.

 Even though koalas are almost a national icon for all of Australia, they are only found in a few different places around Australia.
 They live in the coastal areas of Australia, around Victoria, Queensland, New South Wales and South Australia.
 But just because they’re found in half of Australia, it doesn’t mean you have a good chance of spotting a wild koala.